 You’re like a wounded bird without a wing!

-Once again, I firmly convince you!
-Focus in your goals to win!
-Once again, read and think of these carefully;
+Once again, I strongly encourage you, focus in your goals to win and read and think of this carefully once again:

 If you think you are beaten, you are.